 7 ways to treat Seasonal Affective Disorder

-- Dawn Simulator - I have to admit I've never heard of this before starting this research.
-It's a really cool concept and one I'm going to try out.
+Dawn Simulator - I have to admit I've never heard of this before starting this research.
+It's a really cool concept and I was eager to get one myself.
 The idea is that bright light will gradually wake you up and suppress your body's melatonin production, increasing cortisol and helping you to naturally rise.
-Research concludes that "dawn simulation is similarly effective to bright light in the treatment of winter depression.
+Research concludes that "dawn simulation is similarly effective to bright light in the treatment of winter depression”.
 Check this one our here.

 - nuts such as walnuts, almonds, cashews and peanuts